 - Assessment and linkage to treatment for youth with substance-abuse issues

-Read more about the work of the probation department in this excerpt from the 2015 Annual Report.
+Read more about the work of the Probation Department in this excerpt from the 2017 Annual Report.

 Prison Rape Elimination Act (PREA):If you are aware of or suspect alleged sexual misconduct within the Juvenile Probation Department, please complete the PREA Sexual Abuse, Sexual Assault, or Sexual Harassment Reporting Form.